On the rate of convergence of loop-erased random walk to SLE(2)

 Recall that $\psi(B_{T_D})$ is uniformly distributed on $\partial \D$.
 Note that $S_{\tau_D}$ is viewed as an element of $V_{\partial}(D)$; see Section~\ref{conformal}.
 Since the error term in Proposition~\ref{HM_ROC} only depends on the inner radius, the result when applied to the $n^{-1}\Z^2$ approximation of a given simply connected domain is independent of the boundary regularity of the domain that is being approximated.

 To prove Proposition~\ref{HM_ROC} we shall use the strong approximation of Koml\'os, Major, and Tusn\'ady in a form given in~\cite{KozL1}.
+The approximation in this form is a non-trivial consequence of the more general Theorem \ref{kmt} below.
 A technical difficulty is that the joint process $(S,B)$ does not have the Markov property in this coupling, although, of course, each of $S$ and $B$ separately has it.
 This is the reason for introducing the stopping times $\nu_B$ and $\nu_S$ in the proof below.
 In the following, $S$ is defined by linear interpolation for non-integer $t$. \begin{lemma} There exists $c_0<\iy$ and a coupling of planar Brownian motion $B$ and simple random walk $S$ on $\Z^2$, both started from $0$, such that

 where

 \end{lemma} Note that if $R=\inrad(D)$, then in view of Lemma~\ref{beurling2}

 and similarly for $\tau_D$.